DANIEL BORN | Playwright

 Photo Credit: the late Jim Luhning

 Daniel Born is a resident playwright of the Midwest Dramatists Center of Kansas City, and a member of The Dramatists Guild.
-As a graduate from the University of Kansas with a degree in Philosophy, most of Daniel’s plays/readings have been in his hometown of Lawrence, KS, but his work has also seen stages in Nebraska, Missouri, California and Texas.
+As a graduate from the University of Kansas with a degree in Philosophy, most of Daniel’s plays/readings have been in his hometown of Lawrence, KS, but his work has also seen stages in Nebraska, Missouri, California and Texas and Edinburgh, Scotland.
 His one-woman show “Bang”, about Joan Vollmer (the wife of William Burroughs), was a semi-finalist for the O’Neill and his drama “Let My Mind Flash with Blades”, about the poet H.D. and Sigmund Freud, was a semifinalist for the Bay Area Playwrights Festival.

 Photo Credit: the late Jim Luhning